-The Artist Studio Award Program offers seven subsidized artist studios for low-income, emerging professional artists through an online application process and staff review.
+The Artist Studio Award Program offers seven subsidized artist studios for professional artists through an online application process and staff review.

 To align with the City of Reconciliation framework and in efforts to promote equity, diversity, and inclusion, the program was open to artists from thexʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations and artists who identify as Indigenous, Black, and people of colour

 The 2022-2025 awards go to the following group of artists, who collectively demonstrate commitment to practice and craft, and represent diversity across culture, gender and discipline.